Cerebellum function, structure, anatomy, location and blood supply

 - Cerebello-reticular.

 II.
-Middle cerebellar peduncle: forms connection between pons and cerebellum, through which pass: Afferent fibers: cortico-ponto-cerebellar.
+Middle cerebellar peduncle: forms a connection between the pons and cerebellum, through which pass: Afferent fibers: cortico-ponto-cerebellar.

 III.
-Inferior cerebellar peduncle: forms connection between the medulla oblongata and cerebellum, through which pass:
+Inferior cerebellar peduncle: forms a connection between the medulla oblongata and cerebellum, through which pass:

 a.
 Afferent fibers of: